MarwanGad/MIA-Tasks/README.md

 The cost function measures the difference between the predicted outputs and the actual labels.
 This helps the network learn by adjusting the weights to minimize this error over time.

 ### 5. Learning Process
 The network learns through a process called backpropagation, which adjusts the weights based on the error calculated from the cost function.
-This is done over many iterations (or epochs), gradually improving the accuracy of the network.
+This is done over many iterations or epochs, gradually improving the accuracy of the network.